 It was not Luther’s intention to divide the Church, much less to start a brand new church.
 To the end of his life, he considered himself to be a faithful and obedient servant of the one, holy, catholic, and apostolic church.
 Though Luther renounced his monastic vows and married a former nun, Katarina von Bora, he never forgot that he had received a doctorate in Holy Scripture.
 His vocation was to teach the written Word of God and to point men and women to the Lord of Scripture, Jesus Christ.

-The year 2009 marks the tenth anniversary of the Joint Declaration of Justification between the Lutheran World Federation and the Catholic Church.
+Next year will mark the fifteenth anniversary of the Joint Declaration of Justification between the Lutheran World Federation and the Catholic Church.
 Like The Gift of Salvation statement issued by Evangelicals and Catholics Together in 1997, the Joint Declaration represents a measure of convergence between Catholic and Reformational understandings of that article of faith by which the Church either stands or falls, to quote a favorite Lutheran saying.
 For example, the Joint Declaration asserts, “We confess together: By grace alone, in faith in Christ’s saving work and not because of any merit on our part, we are accepted by God and receive the Holy Spirit, who renews our hearts while equipping and calling us to good works.”